HotPocketHPE/mhguide/mhguide.md

 ### Commitment

-(rewrite this)
-In Monster Hunter, every action prevents you from doing other actions for a certain amount of time.
-This property is called commitment; slow attacks commit you more, while fast attacks commit you less.
-Using items such as potions also involves commitment.
+In Monster Hunter, almost every action "commits" you  by preventing you from doing other actions for a certain amount of time.
+The longer the animation, the greater the commitment.

 Try to use your openings to their fullest, but don't overcommit!
 On short openings, such as a monster's small recovery period after attacking, get a quick hit in.
 On long openings, such as a trip, unleash your big damage-dealing moves!

 > Example: Dual Blades vs. Rathian.
-The Dual Blades' Demon Dance is a very powerful attack, but it also takes a long time to execute.
-Using the Demon Dance on smaller openings, such as when Rathian lands after a flip, is dangerous.
-Instead, use those times to deal small hits to the legs.
+The Dual Blades' Demon Dance is a powerful attack, but it takes a long time to execute.
+Using the Demon Dance on smaller openings, like when Rathian lands after a flip, is dangerous.
+Instead, deal small hits to her legs.
 Then, when she trips, rush to the head and Dance away!

 ### Positioning

 Positioning describes where you are relative to the monster.
-There are two components of this: distance and orientation.

-Being closer to some monsters is advantageous, while others work better further away.
-Gunners should pay special attention to this: the Critical Distance mechanic ties your damage directly to your distance from the monster!
+It's advantageous to stay close to some monsters, and further away from others.
+Gunners should pay special attention: Critical Distance ties your damage directly to your distance from the monster!

 > Example: Any Weapon vs. Rathian.
-Being far away from Rathian can be dangerous, as her triple fireball spreads out over distance.
-Staying close to her can avoid this, but not too close!
-If you are right next to her, her legs will trample you as she moves and her horizontal tailspin will be difficult to escape.
+Being far away from Rathian is dangerous, as her triple fireball spreads out over distance.
+Staying close to her helps, but not too close!
+Her legs can trample you as she moves, and her horizontal tailspin covers a wide range.
 Experiment and find the optimal distance!

-Orientation is the angle you're at relative to the monster, such as in front, to the left/right side, or behind.
+Your orientation to the monster is also important.
 Certain moves are much easier to dodge when standing to the side, while others are more difficult.

 > Example: Any Weapon vs. Rathian.
 Rathian's charge can be very difficult to avoid when both in front and close to her.
 Staying to the side makes it much easier to dodge.
 Don't wait for her to start the charge: move there in advance!

-Some monsters have moves that are only dangerous on one side, so favoring that side can greatly help you.
+Some monsters have moves that are very dangerous on one side, but easily dodgeable on the other, so favoring the latter side for most of the fight can greatly help you.

 > Example: Any Weapon vs. Rajang.
 Rajang's zigzag hops start with a hop to the right, so always circle him to your left when close!